geniusunil/ng-press-theme/README.md

 If you run the local WordPress server from a host other than `angularxo.local` it is required that this be updated in the local environment file at `/src/environments/environment.local.ts` within the theme folder.

-This is necessary as Xo within WordPress will not have the opportunity to parse the index file and add this configuration dynamically using the Live Redirect Mode.
-Additionally it is possible to specify this configuration manually for the production environment file and use the faster Offline Redirect Mode.